ORCA Grants

 In general, ORCA grants will not be awarded to support a class assignment or class project.
 ORCA grants are intended to encourage and stimulate student-faculty interactions and work that extend beyond the normal classroom.

 There is an expectation that when ORCA support is provided, the work will lead to a presentation at a regional or national meeting, to a performance or exhibition of the work at a regional or national show, or to a publication.
-All students who receive an ORCA grant are required to give an oral presentation, poster, or performance at Murray State's Scholars Week and will be encouraged to consider submitting a poster at Posters-at-the-Capitol.
+All students who receive an ORCA grant are required to share back with the campus community through an oral presentation, poster, or performance at Murray State's Scholars Week and will be encouraged to consider submitting a poster at Posters-at-the-Capitol.

 When thinking about developing a project that would be supported by an ORCA grant, one approach you might want to consider is to continue or extend a project that initially began as a class assignment.
 Your previous class work would provide you with preliminary ideas, data, library research, etc. upon which to base further studies.
 That preliminary work would be an excellent foundation upon which to build an ORCA proposal.